LLNL/units/README.md

 -   `<measurement> root(<measurement>, int)` generate a root of a measurement
 -   `<measurement>  sqrt(<measurement>)`  take the square root of a measurement of any kind,  the units need to have a valid root.
 -   `bool is_valid(<measurement>)`  will result in true if the underlying unit is valid and the value is not a nan.
+-   `bool isnormal(<measurement>)`  will result in true if the underlying unit is normal and the value is not a nan or infinity or subnormal - zero is allowed in the measurement value, but not the unit multiplier.

 ### Available library functions